michael2012z/devicetree-tool/README.md

 ## General

+**This project is in early stage and should not be used with production workloads.**

 `devicetree-tool` is both:
 - A Rust crate that can be used for manipulating device trees
 - A command line tool based on the crate that can be used to encode and decode device tree files